Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 In addition to alternators, batteries are also a common source of charging system problems for two main reasons.
 First, if your battery sees little use because you don't drive your car often, the battery sulfates.
 Although the battery still provides good voltage, it won't deliver the correct amperage.
 Second, if you use your car regularly, you may forget to service your battery regularly, which may result in low electrolyte levels or corrosion buildup, leading to poor electrical flow.

 Check the battery terminals.
 If they are corroded, this might be your problem.
 Corrosion prevents proper electrical flow.
 If necessary, disconnect the terminals and mix a tablespoon of baking soda in 8 ounces of warm water.
 Apply the solution with a soft brush to the terminals.
 Clean the battery posts as well.

 If your battery has filler caps, clean the battery top and carefully remove the caps using a screwdriver.
 Check the electrolyte level.
 Add distilled water to the cells to bring up the electrolyte to the correct level and recharge the battery if necessary.

 If you need to recharge the battery, and you are going to recharge it at home, make sure to follow safety precautions.
 A charging battery produces hydrogen gas, which is highly explosive.
-Charge the battery in a well ventilated area away from appliances with open flames like dryers and water heaters.
-Also, follow the instructions that come with your battery charger, specially when connecting and disconnecting the battery.
+Charge the battery in a well-ventilated area away from appliances with open flames like dryers and water heaters.
+Also, follow the instructions that come with your battery charger, especially when connecting and disconnecting the battery.

 The hydrometer test will let you know whether your battery is fully charged, needs a charge, or has failed.
 A hydrometer is an inexpensive tool.
 Buy one at your local auto parts store, and then check this article on troubleshooting a bad car battery using a hydrometer.